 By: Darrin Brooks, MS, PTA Director of Rehabilitation Solaris Senior Living, Naples, Florida

-In the sub-acute setting, inappropriate seating is the cause of many problems that ultimately result in poor quality of life as well as associated medical issues and misfortunes for the patient.
-In our facility 9% of the residents experienced pressure injury incidences.
-Additionally, staff spend time maintaining and checking products daily, resulting in a significant amount of time being spent on maintenance on a weekly basis, taking time away that could be spent on patient care.
+In a rehabilitative environment, improper sitting is the source of a slew of issues that lead to a bad quality of life, as well as medical complications and miseries for the client.
+Pressure injuries were reported at 9% of the residents at our institution.
+Furthermore, employees spend time everyday maintaining and monitoring equipment, resulting in a considerable amount of time spent on maintenance on a weekly basis, taking time away from patient care.

-We introduced the Vicair products to a group of residents as the standard offering in an attempt to save money in staff maintenance time, reduce pressure ulcer incidence, and ultimately build our facilities reputation as a quality facility when it comes to patient care.
-At first, this seemed to be a risky proposition as I was making an investment of almost $300 per patient for a total yearly investment of $30,000.
-I felt confident from my previous experience with Vicair that the outcome of the trial would be positive, but I couldn’t be 100% sure until the results were in.
+We presented Vicair products to multiple residents as the standard offering in an effort to save money on staff maintenance time, minimise the occurrence of pressure ulcers, and ultimately strengthen our institution’s reputation as a quality patient care institution.
+This appeared to be a dicey gamble at first, as I was investing about $300 per client, for a total annual commitment of $30,000.
+I was certain that the experiment would be successful based on my past experience with Vicair, but I couldn’t be certain until the data came in.

-“Residents who had developed a pressure spot on their regular cushion, quickly healed up once they were changed to a Vicair”.
+“After switching to a Vicair, residents who had developed a pressure spot on their regular cushion quickly healed.”

-At that point we started an informal observatory study of pressure sores with and without a Vicair cushion.
-It became obvious very quickly that the Vicair cushions remarkably increased the healing.
-At that point we put all patients with pressure areas on a Vicair, we did not need to see more to realize how much more effective the cushions are in the healing process.
-The percentage of residents with pressure injury incidences decreased from the initial 9% to 1%.
-In every case, the patient loved the comfort of the cushion and the therapist love the ability to individually customize the cushions to the patient.
+We began an informal observational study of pressure sores with and without a Vicair cushion.
+The Vicair cushions rapidly became noticeable as having a significant impact on healing.
+We put all patients with pressure areas on a Vicair wheelchair cushion at that point, and we didn’t have to look any further to observe how much more successful the cushions are in the healing process.
+The number of residents suffering from pressure injuries has dropped from 9 percent to 1 percent.
+In every case, the patient appreciated the cushion’s comfort, and the therapist appreciated the option to adapt the cushions to the patient’s preferences.

-Never in my 30+ years of experience have I seen the difference that one type of cushion can make on so many aspects of the patient and staff wellbeing.
-I cannot recommend Vicair cushions and all of their products highly enough.
-They are a company that I am grateful to depend on for the needs of my patients.
-I have personally experienced their commitment to the wellbeing of the patient beyond just making a sale.
-They make my patients happy and when the patient is happy, everyone is happy.
+I’ve never seen how much difference one type of cushion can make on so many facets of patient and staff wellbeing in my 30+ years of expertise.
+I can’t say enough good things about Vicair cushions and all of their other items.
+They are a brand that I am pleased to have as a resource for my patients’ requirements.
+Beyond merely making a sale, I’ve personally witnessed their dedication to the patient’s well-being.
+They make my patients happy, and everyone is pleased when the patient is pleased.

-“I cannot recommend Vicair cushions and all of their products highly enough”
+“I cannot speak highly enough of Vicair cushions and all of their products.”

 – Darrin Brooks, MS, Director of Rehabilitation